david-simoes-93/ArcadePi/README.md

     make
     sudo make install

 Next, get the emulators.
-Currently, we are only using RetroPie's DosBox, but there are instructions for Mame here too:
+Currently, we are only using RetroPie's [DosBox](https://www.dosbox.com/), but there are instructions for RetroPie's [Mame](http://mamedev.org/) and [VisualByAdvance](https://sourceforge.net/projects/vba/) here too:

     sudo apt install libsdl1.2-dev automake libsdl2-ttf-dev